elciojunior7/Laravel_APPeAPI/readme.md

 sudo apt-get install nano
 sudo nano /etc/nginx/sites-enabled/default

-## How to create a project (this case is not necessary do this, the project is already done.
+## How to create a project (In this case is not necessary do this, the project is already done.
 Just clone it)

 laravel new [nome_projeto]
 OU